Basic Income and the United Nations

 The policy priorities, options and trade-offs for individual countries vary depending on their demographic and poverty profile as well as their administrative and fiscal capacity.

-The comparatively simple and broad categorical targeting of Universal Benefits, combined with their unconditional nature, have advantages over narrowly targeted and conditional transfers.
+- The comparatively simple and broad categorical targeting of Universal Benefits, combined with their unconditional nature, has advantages over narrowly targeted and conditional transfers.

 Universal Basic Income proposals in light of ILO standards: Key issues and global costing